 Data source

-We extracted country level data from the Global Health Expenditure Database on the World Health Organization (WHO) website [22].
-This database provides detailed comparable health expenditure data in around 190 countries from 2000 to 2016.
-These health expenditure variables include current health expenditure (CHE) decomposition: domestic government health expenditure, private health expenditure, and out-of-pocket (OOP) payment as percent of CHE; financing arrangements decompo- sition: compulsory financing arrangements, government financing arrangements, compulsory health insurance, household OOP payment as percent of CHE; CHE and government health expenditure as percent of gross domestic product (GDP).
+The country level data that was used for this study was extracted from the Global Health Expenditure Database [22].
+This database is sponsored by the World Health Organization (WHO) and provides health expenditure data on 190 countries from years 2000 to 2016.
+The current health expenditure (CHE) can be decomposed into several variables: domestic government health expenditure, private health expenditure, and percentage of out-of-pocket (OOP) payment; financing arrangements can be decomposed into the variables compulsory financing arrangements, government financing arrangements, compulsory health insurance, household OOP payment as a percent of CHE; CHE and government health expenditure as a percent of gross domestic product (GDP).

-Besides country specific decomposed health expenditure and financing arrangements, we also extracted life expectancy, GDP, and population data between 2000 and 2016 in the listed countries from the World Bank Open Data [23].
+In addition to looking at specific decomposed variables for health expenditure and financing arrangements, we looked at the countries in the World Bank Open Data and extracted life expectancy, GDP, and population data from years 2000 to 2016 [23].
 Both databases are publicly available, with downloadable

 comma-separated values or Microsoft Excel files provided on the WHO website.
-The two databases were then merged according to two common keys, country name and year.
+The two databases were then merged according to two common keys, country name and year in order to perform our analyses.

 Variable selection

-We considered life expectancy at birth in a country in a specific year at the outcome variable in this study.
-It reflects the overll mortality level of all age groups in a country in a given year.
-Life expectancy is one of the most widely used measure of mortality and burden of disease in previous literature [2,24–26].
+The outcome variable, life expectancy at birth in a specific year, was assessed for each country.
+It reflected the overall mortality rate of all age groups in a given year by country.
+Life expectancy is one of the most widely used measures of mortality and burden of disease in previous literature [2,24–26].

 We included three key sets of explanatory variables to predict life expectancy in the 184 countries over time.
 Country level general characteristics included population (in millions), year (2000 to 2015), and GDP (in billions).
 The GDP data were reported in constant 2010 prices, which were adjusted for the effects of price inflation [27].
-Current health expenditure (CHE) and government health expenditure (GGHE-D) as percent of GDP were used to account for the investment in healthcare in a country.
-Compulsory financing arrangements and compulsory health insurance as percent of the CHE were included to account for different sources of financing arrangements.
-Private health expenditure and OOP payment as percent of the CHE were two sources healthcare expenditure.
-These percents varied in the range of 0 and 100.
-We excluded variables that could cause multicollinearity in our statistical models, as diagnosed by the variance inflation factor.
+Current health expenditure (CHE) and government health expenditure (GGHE-D) as percent of GDP were used to account for investment in healthcare for a given country.
+Compulsory financing arrangements and compulsory health insurance as percent of the CHE were also included to account for any differences in the source of financing arrangements.
+Private health expenditure and OOP payment as percent of the CHE were two sources of healthcare expenditure.
+These percents fell in the range of 0 to 100.
+We excluded variables that could cause multicollinearity in our statistical models, which was determined by the variance inflation factor.

-The income group of a country was classfied into four groups based on the World Bank’s classification criterion for that fiscal year: low, low-mid, up-mid, and high [28].
-This income classification is on the basis of national income per person in each country in a year and can vary in different years [28].
+The income group of a country was classified into four groups based on the World Bank’s classification criterion for that fiscal year: low, low-mid, up-mid, and high [28].
+This income classification for each country is based on the national income per person in a year and can vary by year [28].

 Statistical Analyses

-Observations with missing data in either the dependent variable or any of the explanatory variables were excluded, and we ended up with 2,975 complete observations (91% of the original data) from 184 countries.
-Since only 166 of the 184 countries (90.2%) had complete data in the seventeen-year period (2000 to 2016), our empirical analysis relied on an unbalanaced country-level panel data.
-Among the 184 sample countries, there were 49 in African Region, 35 in Region of the America, 19 in South-East Asia Region, 51 in European Region, 10 in Eastern Mediterranean Region and 23 in Western Pacific Region [29].
+Observations with missing data in either the dependent variable or any of the explanatory variables were excluded, resulting in a total of 2,975 complete observations (91% of the original data) from 184 countries.
+Since only 166 of the 184 countries (90.2%) had complete data in the seventeen-year period (2000 to 2016), our empirical analysis relied on unbalanced country-level panel data.
+Among the 184 sample countries, there were 49 in the African Region, 35 in the American Region, 19 in the South-East Asia Region, 51 in the European Region, 10 in the Eastern Mediterranean Region, and 23 in the Western Pacific Region [29].

-We estimated the association between compulsory health insurance and life expectancy among the 184 countries using an ordinary least square model, accounting for all the covariates and time trend
+We estimated the association between compulsory health insurance and life expectancy among the 184 countries using an ordinary least square model that accounted for all the covariates and time trend

 Table 1: Characteristics of the 184 countries by income group, 2000 - 2016